 Don’t make the mistake of shoving provider credentialing monitoring aside in between reporting deadlines.
 If you do, the results can be financially and legally catastrophic.

 NCQA credentialing regulations REQUIRE you to monitor provider “sanctions, complaints and quality issues” that occur between re-credentialing submission deadlines.

 CMS and Joint Commission have expectations as well.
 This is true for facilities and mid-sized practices that are designated as credentialing delegates.
 But where do you begin?
 How can you effectively monitor multiple providers?
 What specifically do you need to document?
 What actions are you required to take should an issue be identified?

 You can more easily comply with some help from expert, Amy M. Niehaus, MBA, CPMSM, CPCS.
-During this 60-minute online training, helps you monitor your provider incidents more easily, effectively and accurately and protect you from the serious consequences of regulatory and/or accreditation noncompliance.
+This 60-minute online training, will help you monitor your provider incidents more easily, effectively, and accurately protect you from the serious consequences of regulatory and/or accreditation noncompliance.

 Here are just some of the credentialing monitoring compliance questions you’ll get answered when you join Amy for this hour-long essential training: